 It’s that time of the year – springtime and college visits.
 You may be making final rounds of college visits before the big decision.
 Or it could be you’re starting to look at colleges to create a potential list of schools your student will be applying to in the fall.
 In either case, I know first hand how visiting any number of schools in a small time can be overwhelming and confusing.
 If you simply just take the tour of the college and move on, all the schools can start blending together.
 Trust me, your memory is probably not as good as you think after a few tours.

 The good news?
 Going in with a plan can change all of this and make your college visits a breeze and you’ll have an easier time reflecting and reviewing the trip after.
-Even better news?
-Based on my experience, I created an app to help guide you through this process, U Decide College.

 Here are three steps before, during, and after your college visit to get the most of your trip

 - Before your visit:

 ◦ Sit down with your child (if you haven’t already) and have the discussion of what’s important for them in a college and what is not.
 I see too often parents and their kids not on the same page of what consists of their “perfect school” and it causes major communication problems.

 The obvious ones are “what school size would be best?”, “Urban vs. Suburban vs. Rural campus?” but what about do they have active clubs you want to be involved with?
 Every school will tell you they have over 250 student clubs, but this by no means says anything about how many active clubs there are.
 Do a quick google search, is there any activity from the club online, or an email address or student in charge?
 Shoot them a short email before your trip, I stress this to everyone going on a tour, the overwhelming majority of students are more than happy to talk to prospective students about their experiences do not feel afraid to reach out to them!